Get a quote

 • Golfing equipment

-When you schedule these items, you can insure them for their full value so you get proper reimbursement when they are lost, stolen, or damaged by covered events.
+When you schedule these items, you can insure them for their full value so you get proper reimbursement if they are lost, stolen, or damaged by covered events.

 In addition to providing higher limits, scheduled property coverage usually means:

-• Broader coverage.
-Most personal property insurance only covers loss or damage caused by specific perils, like fire or theft.
-But scheduling property often means your insurer covers additional events, including accidental loss of the item.
+• Broader coverage: Most personal property insurance only covers loss or damage caused by specific events (called perils), like fire or theft.
+But scheduling property often means your insurer will cover additional events, including accidental loss of the item.

-• No deductible.
-Most insurers do not require a deductible when you schedule property.
+• No or low deductible: Most insurers do not require a deductible when you schedule property.
+Others may offer a deductible range from $0 to $2,500.

 3 tips for scheduling your personal property